arunpersaud/TagOrganizer/README.md

 Profiles can be used to easily separate different photo collections, for example, for work and private photos or a collection of photos of documents.

+### Importing old F-Spot databases

+A simple import for old databases exist for data from F-Spot (an old Gnome Photo manager).
+To import data you can pick an ini file (or use the default) and a profile (or use the default) and then point TagOrganizer to the F-Spot database:

+    uv run TagOrganizer --config ~/some_dir/config.ini --profile=docs --import-from-f-spot=~/dir/to/fspot/photos.db

+This will copy the photos, tags and links between photo and tags.
+It will keep the tag hierarchy intact.

 ## Planned features